stevecochrane/Mar-Koochooloo/README.md

 ## State of the code

-This project is definitely not my best work, though I don't intend to maintain this project or continue to build upon it after the intial release, so code maintainability was not much of a concern.
+This project is definitely not my best work from a code perspective, though I don't intend to maintain this project or continue to build upon it after the intial release, so code maintainability was not much of a concern.
 It maintains a steady 30 FPS no matter what you do, which is the maximum frame rate for a Lua game, so there are no performance issues.

 I've structured this similarly to my old [Flixel](https://lib.haxe.org/p/flixel) projects from a decade ago, where there